What is Computer Virus?

 Keep track of the size of your hard drive.
 A virus can install files of itself or unwanted files on your computer.
 Viruses can also delete files unexpectedly.

-If you suddenly have a problem with your computer’s display, such as mixing pixels or color problems, it can be a sign of a virus messing with your system.
+If your computer’s display suddenly has problems, such as mixing pixels or colour problems, it can be a sign that a virus has infected your system.

 We rely on computers for a variety of tasks.
 We place our trust in them to keep our information safe, including our files and personal data, which is why it is critical to protect your computer and do everything you can to keep it functioning.